Paouky/paouky-docs/docs/technical/introduction/elliptic-curve-cryptography.md

 ![ecc2](../../assets/images/ecc2.png){ width=650 }

 !!! note ""
-    To calculate `8*P` for e.g. wouldn’t take 8 operations, but only 3; you can find 2P, then add it onto itself, and then add 4P onto itself, for the final result of 8P.
+    To calculate `8*P` for e.g. wouldn’t take 8 operations, but only 3; you can find `2*P`, then add it onto itself, and then add `4*P` onto itself, for the final result of `8*P`.

 ## Key Pairs

-An ECC system defines a public constant curve point called the generator point, **G** (known to everybody).
+An ECC system defines a publicly known constant curve point called the generator point, **G**.
 The generator point is used to compute any public key.
 A key pair consists of:

 * Private key **k** – A randomly chosen 256-bit integer (scalar).
 * Public key **P** – An Elliptic-curve point derived by multiplying generator point G by the private key.